-Fast enhanced PWM mode is intended to improve the transient response of the ADP3193A to a load step-up.
-In previous generations of controllers, when a load step-up occurred, the controller could only respond to the load change after the PWM signal was turned on.
+Fast enhanced PWM mode (FEPWM) is intended to improve the transient response of the ADP3192A to a load setup.
+In previous generations of controllers, when a load step-up occurred, the controller had to wait until the next turn-on of the PWM signal to respond to the load change.
 Enhanced PWM mode allows the controller to immediately respond when a load step-up occurs.
 This allows the phases to respond more quickly when a load increase takes place.